Discussion –

 • Regular risk monitoring and management

 Ultimately, projects aim to meet or exceed customer expectations.
-This constraint focuses on ensuring the project delivers the intended benefits.
+This constraint focuses on ensuring the project delivers the intended benefits to stakeholders.

 Managing customer satisfaction constraints: